 The Assumptions defined in the Security Target and some aspects of Threats and organisational Security Policies are not covered by the TOE itself.
 These aspects lead to specific security objectives to be fulfilled by the TOE-Environment.
-The following topics are of relevance in addition to the security objectives for the environment defined in the PP [8]: OE.DIR_CONTROL, OE.COM_PROT, OE.CLIENT_AP and OE.DBV_INSTALL.
-The Details can be found in the Security Target [6], chapter 4 or in the Protection Profile the ST is claiming conformance to [8].
+The following topics are of relevance: OE.COM_PROT and OE.CLIENT_AP and the security objectives mentioned in the Protection Profile [8].
+Details can be found in the Security Target [6], chapter 4 or in the Protection Profile [8] the ST is claiming conformance to.